Lab321IsOne/AI_Module_SampleCode/README.md

    ```C++
    ai_module_register_save_jpeg_func(Platform_JPEG_Save);
    ```
-      When JPEG was received from AI Module, the API would call the registered JPEG saving function after fill in the passing parameters `jpeg_data`, `jpeg_size` and `od_result`
+      When JPEG was received from AI Module, the API would call the registered JPEG saving function with the given parameters `jpeg_data`, `jpeg_size` and `od_result`.